Greg4cr/sbse-sigsoft-standard/README.md

 - [ ] Novelty is highly desirable.
 Where possible, authors should explore a new problem type (or a new area within an existing problem space) which has never been studied in the literature.
 - [ ] Reproductions and replications of prior work (perhaps with some small improvements) should be encouraged and rewarded.
-- [ ] To enable open science, a replication package should be made available that conforms to SIGSOFT standards for a functional artifact.
+- [ ] To enable open science, a replication package should be made available that conforms to SIGSOFT standards for  artifacts.
   - If data cannot be shared (e.g., industrial case study), it is desirable to create a sample dataset that can be shared to illustrate the use of the algorithms.
 - [ ] When using statistics, favor non-parametric to parametric methods, as distributions are generally not known.
 Do not assume that data is normally distributed, unless you can provide an analysis showing normality.
 - [ ] Provide justification for the parameter values used when executing the evaluated approaches (and note that experiments trying a wide range of different parameter values would be extraordinary, see below).
 - [ ] Use an appropriate meta-evaluation criteria to compare solutions.
-For example, if applying a  multi-objective optimization approach, then use a criterion that can analyze the Paretor frontier of solutions (e.g., hypervolume indicator).
+For example, if applying a  multi-objective optimization approach, then use a criterion that can analyze the Paretor frontier of solutions (e.g., generational distance and inverse generational distance).
 Regardless of the chosen criteria, provide a justification for that choice.

 ### Extraordinary